 How to Be Effective In Mindful Parenting

-In light of all the chaos which life throws at you today, how can you be effective in mindful parenting?
+In light of all the chaos that life throws at you today, how can you be effective in mindful parenting?
 Do you really have the time to listen to some impractical, idealistic, and far-from-reality talk about mindful parenting?

 What is mindfulness?